momentim/CCC25/content/posts/holiday-club-2025/index.md

 ## 💎 TREASURE COVE HOLIDAY CLUB 💎

----

 ### 🗺️ A Week of Adventure Awaits

-Set sail with **Zack Smallfry** and his crew as we journey through the high seas in search of the greatest treasure of all — **God’s truth and love**!
-Each day brings a new island to explore, filled with exciting games, dramatic tales, crafty creations, and tasty treats.
+Set sail with **Zack Smallfry**, a young sailor ready for the adventure of a lifetime!
+When he joins up with a band of pirates, it seems like all fun and treasure hunts... but not everything is as it seems on the high seas.

+Whispers are spreading across the ocean — of a **great King of the Seven Seas** who has returned.
+Some say he's come for justice.
+Others say he's full of kindness and mercy.
+Zack's curiosity is stirred, and he begins to wonder: could this mysterious King be the answer to something deeper?

+One thing’s for sure — this voyage will change everything.

 ![Treasure Cove Holiday Club](../holiday-club-2025/tcholidayclub.jpg)

-Will you solve the riddles?
-Find the clues?
-And learn what real treasure looks like?
+Will you help solve the riddles?
+Follow the clues?
+Discover what real treasure truly is?

-Climb aboard for a week of fun, friendship, and faith — it's going to be a voyage you won’t forget!
+Climb aboard for a week of fun, friendship, and faith.
+The journey is just beginning — and you won’t want to miss what’s waiting at the next port!

 ---